kevlar2/docker-fundamentals/README.md

 ![dns-names-miniweb](./images/network/dns-names-miniweb.png)

   - Docker aliases works be adding multiple DNS name that resolves to the same container ip address with a user defined network.
-Allow the same service to ve reached vai different names.
+Allows the same service to be reached via different names or hostname.

 #### Host network (observation)